 You might still be unsure on a career and that’s fine.
-Keep your options open:
+Keep your options open by:

-- Choose facilitating subjects.
-If you want to go to university but not sure what you want to study, a good rule of thumb is to take two facilitating subjects to keep your options open
+- Choosing facilitating subjects.
+If you want to go to university but not sure what you want to study, it may be a good idea to choose two facilitating subjects to keep your options open

-- Keep a balance.
+- Keeping a balance.
 Having a good balance of subjects will keep your options open if you do not have a career in mind

 - Research your subject options and your career ideas

 - Take time to think through your decision

 - Listen to the advice of your Teachers, Careers Advisers and parents, but make your own decision